m-rgba/hasura-django-starter/README.md

 - You can start creating / exposing tables to your API here: http://localhost:8080/console/data/schema/public
 - You can test with your GraphQL endpoint here: http://localhost:8080/v1/graphql

-## Client Starter Project Sample
+## Client Sample Starter (Svelte)
-Have a look at a sample client implementation which includes user authentication and management:

 ![Client Demo](./readme-client-demo.gif)

-### Svelte-Based Sample
+A sample client application which helps illustrate everything tied together:
+- User management and standard authentication (**note**: SMTP emails need to be setup through Django for Forgot Password - read below about where to find the boilerplate for creating emails).
+- Example usage of the REST endpoints listed below.
+- Query and mutation GraphQL samples (verbose, no client magic - using Fetch).
+- Subscriptions to demonstrate Hasura's realtime API (more magical - using Svelte-Apollo).

 From the project directory, after starting the above containers:
 ```
 docker-compose -f docker-compose-client-svelte.yml up